The n100 Google update: why rank tracking just got expensive

 Why Google did it: The AI scraping war

-Google didn’t do this to annoy SEOs.
-They didn’t do it to stop you from checking if you rank #1 for “best pizza in austin.”
+Google didn’t do this to annoy SEOs, or to stop you from checking if you rank #1 for “best pizza in austin.”
+They did it to starve the AI crawlers.

-In 2025, the most valuable commodity on the internet is training data.
+In 2026, the most valuable commodity on the internet is training data.
 Large Language Models (LLMs) like GPT-5, Claude 3, and Llama 4 need massive amounts of fresh data to understand “current events” and maintain their factual accuracy.

 The &num=100 parameter was the most efficient way for these AI companies (and the scraping armies that feed them) to harvest Google’s index.
 It allowed them to grab high-density lists of relevant URLs without “clicking” through pages and pages of ads.